 Team Leaders may also access on-demand AI webinars to further understand best practices for running an Imagine Cup Junior project and facilitating additional learning for students.

-After a Team Leader provides lessons in the classroom—based on the Deep Learning Modules—they form teams of one to six students.
-Each Team Leader should encourage student teams to apply the lessons and then brainstorm concepts to help make a positive difference to the world.
-Concepts should be aligned to the Microsoft AI for Good Initiatives focused on Health, Cultural Heritage, Earth, Accessibility, and Humanitarian Action.
+After a Team Leader provides lessons from the Getting Started Kit, students form teams of two to six students for the AI for Good category and teams of two to forty for the Tech for Good category.
+Each Team Leader then encourages the student teams to apply the lessons and brainstorm concepts to help make a positive difference to the world.
+Concepts should be aligned to the Microsoft AI for Good initiatives focused on Health, Cultural Heritage, Earth, Accessibility, and Humanitarian Action.

 How are Imagine Cup Junior projects submitted?

-Submissions for the 2023 competition must be uploaded to the Imagine Cup website by May 10, 2023.
-A panel of judges evaluates each team’s project based on Judging Criteria and Rubric.
+Submissions for the 2024 competition must be uploaded to the Imagine Cup website by May 8, 2024.
+A panel of judges evaluates each team’s project based on the Judging Criteria and Rubric.

 How to get started with Imagine Cup Junior